 Pressure washers are also great tools for cleaning your Azek or Trex deck.
 They’re fast and effective.
 However, you must use the fan setting at all times, and you should never go over 1,500 psi at 8-10″ above deck surface.
 This will prevent you from damaging the surface.

 Most all of the Azek products on the market come with lifetime warranties that cover your basic wear and tear.
-Trex on the other hand offers their customers a 25-year warranty for residential homes and a 10-year warranty for commercial companies.
+On the other hand, Azek provides their customers a 30-year limited warranty for staining and fading whereas Trex offers their customers a 25-year warranty for residential homes and a 10-year warranty for commercial companies.

 In conclusion, when comparing Azek vs Trex, there are benefits and downfalls to both materials.
 Azek is quite a bit more expensive due to it’s reputation of being really tough.
 However, Trex is also quite tough and is much more resistant to temperature change than Azek.
 On the other hand, Azek is more resistant to fading while Trex is much more environmental friendly, and the list goes on.